wetas2020/instagram-clone/README.md

 ![Screen Shot](https://i.ibb.co/fqHtxB6/logo.jpg)

-This is a cloned version of instagram, i did created this project to practice my knowledge on laravel framework.
+This is a cloned version of instagram, i did created this project to practice my knowledge on laravel framework, i didn't focus on Ux and designs.

 ## Built With